 Overnight: Cooinda Lodge (glamping tent)

-This morning we will travel into the southern region of Kakadu.
+This morning we will travel into the southern region of Kakadu National Park.
 As the landscape changes so does the birdlife.
 We look out for an Australian Bustard in the open plains and stop at potential Gouldian Finch haunts, although siting them is quite rare.

 Next we will visit Moline Rockhole, a special permit area in which only a few select operators are permitted to access; guaranteeing minimal crowds.
 The small waterfall and waterhole below the falls is another great place to cool down and relax.
 Species such as the Red-tailed Black Cockatoo, Hooded Parrot and Yellow-tinted Honeyeater can often be seen in this area.